Last updated on 7th August, 2017 at 05:29 pm

 Others built the village of Saint Markos in the north above Ipsos, whilst in the south of Corfu the villages of Stroggyli, Messonghi, Argyrades and Kritika were also established by Cretans.

 All these populations introduced elements of their tradition and culture to Corfu, especially the Cretans who contributed much to the formation of the Corfu idiom which anyway was constantly evolving, the prefix “chi” instead of “tis” is pronounced like this only in Crete and the Ionian Islands.

-After a time the Corfiot culture proved too strong, and all these people were absorbed into the local community and within a few years became regular Corfiot
+After some time the Corfiot culture proved too strong, and all these people were absorbed into the local community and within a few years became regular Corfiots.